Scolberg25/Crispy/README.md

 node .
 ```

-Open the `http://localhost:3000` file in a browser or use a service like XAMPP or MAMP to host.
+Open the `http://localhost:3000` url in a browser.